 - Decision makers in a middle and upper management position at private or public organizations who are not involved in doing or planning evaluations but in managing its commission and utilization.

-Beginners level, no previous knowledge about Monitoring and Evaluation necessary.
+Introductory level, no previous knowledge about Monitoring and Evaluation necessary.

 The attendance of the IPDET core course is recommended, no introduction or further explanation of Monitoring and Evaluation and specific terms will be given in this workshop.

-Read the detailed workshop description here.
+Read the detailed workshop description here soon.